Medical expert of the article

 - standard angiography with contrast;

-Ultrasound methods are very effective in screening painful formations of the popliteal space.
-These methods easily differentiate popliteal cysts from thrombophlebitis and, in addition, allow for a consistent assessment without discomfort for the patient.
-[20]
+Ultrasound methods are very effective in screening painful lesions of the popliteal space.
+These methods easily differentiate popliteal cysts from thrombophlebitis and, in addition, allow for consistent evaluation without discomfort to the patient. [ 20 ]

 - CT or MR angiography.